 Fictional Jon Stewart wanted to turn the program into a more edgy, social commentary-driven late night talk show, and that's just what he ended up doing.

 It can be hard to believe how long our modern-day comedic heroes have been around (see also: Jeffrey Tambor, above).

-For 2 years in the '80s, Jon Stewart held the 2 a.m. drunk audience slot at Manhattan's Comedy Cellar, and he spent most of the '90s popping up on MTV and Comedy Central shows like "Dr. Katz: Professional Therapist" when I was supposed to be doing homework.
+For two years in the '80s, Jon Stewart held the 2 a.m. drunk audience slot at Manhattan's Comedy Cellar, and he spent most of the '90s popping up on MTV and Comedy Central shows like "Dr. Katz: Professional Therapist" when I was supposed to be doing homework.
 Though the official version of history says that Craig Kilborn left "The Daily Show" in 1998 to host "The Late Late Show," insiders say that friction between Kilborn and some of his staff (particularly the ladies) was a major factor in his departure.

 Enter Stewart in 1999, and the modern version of "The Daily Show" was born.
 Now it's what you watch when you're supposed to be doing homework.

 Just like the guy he played on "Larry Sanders" years back, Stewart replaced a host who was getting tired of the job and brought a younger, more commentary-filled voice to a show that ultimately appealed to a younger audience.

 Christopher Reeve / Dempsey CainDo you recall what you were doing May 25, 1995?
 Probably not watching the steamy HBO TV special and suspense-thriller Above Suspicion, written by one William H. Macy.